SnapDragon64/ThreesTwelvelockSolver/README.md

 "12"s, waste a few moves, and hope you get lucky with a "+" card spawn for the last "12".

-Hopefully most of the program is self-explanatory.
+You should run the program in a folder with twelvelock.txt (a file containing some computed weights for various board features).
+Hopefully the rest the program is self-explanatory.
 You just type in whatever info it needs to see the game state, and it tells you what moves to make.
 You can Undo to the previous board state if you accidentally tell it something wrong.
 However, if you make a mistake and swipe the wrong Threes direction, you'll have to restart the program.
 Sorry!

 Starting the program from the beginning of the game guarantees its deck counts will be accurate.
 The other way to guarantee the deck's state is